vespa-engine/sample-apps/msmarco-ranking/colbert-performance-scaling.md

 There are three main components which can be scaled independently:

 * The stateless container nodes powering the http api.
 Stateless container nodes can be scaled horizontally to increase total overall throughput
-* The passage or document types where the retrieval and ranking is performed can be scaled horizontally to handle a large document volume.
+* The passage or document types where the retrieval and ranking is performed can be scaled horizontally to handle a larger document volume.

-To scale query encoding throughput across more nodes using Vespa.ai one should use a [grouped content cluster](https://docs.vespa.ai/en/performance/sizing-search.html) for the query document type, this allows linear query encoding throughput scaling.